 Actually, decluttering is not a traditional kitchen spring cleaning task.
 I wonder why.
 Now we pull everything out we can declutter easily while cleaning.
 Why would you put something back that you know you will not use?
 You can now get rid of it altogether or find some other place to store those things.
 For example, I have moved all supplies like spare parts and tools that come with appliances to the basement.
 Also, I got rid of some printed manuals and got pdf versions instead stored in Evernote.
 Check for broken items, too.
 Last year I decided to discard two totally scratched frying pans and got one new instead.
 Still more space in the cupboard!

 To make sure you take your kitchen cleaning plan even more seriously create some accountability.
 Get your family on board and let your kids work on some tasks, too.
 Tell your people about your plan.
 Share before/after pictures or let people know there will be coffee and cake in your “new” kitchen on day XY.
-Or tell your kids you will be making Homemade Pizza once the oven is squeaky clean.
+Or tell your kids you will be making Homemade Pizza or homemade no-effort bread once the oven is squeaky clean.